prasanjit101/codeLab/php/readme.md

 #PHP code

-A php code file and a MySql php connector file
+A php code file with the basic syntax and a MySql php connector file